What is Clinical Depression?

 Clinical depression can present with varying degrees of severity and length.
 It is a common illness that causes marked distress and interferes with relationships and work functioning.
 Clinical depression affects people of all ages, women more than men.
 There is some evidence that clinical depression, if left untreated, may complicate or worsen general medical conditions, such as heart disease.

 We are currently conducting several studies on depression.
 We are interested in certain proteins in the blood that may be signs of depression.
 We are also interested in decision-making in depressed adults.
 Our current studies will allow us to address these questions.
 Both of these studies provide compensation and are accepting depressed individuals as well as healthy volunteers.
+The decision-making study also includes treatment for depression.

 We are also conducting a study evaluating the effectiveness of a new treatment for major depression.
 This study is for those who have undergone prior treatment but have not gotten better.
 As part of this study, we are examining the efficacy of low-field magnetic stimulation (similar to an MRI) for reducing depressive symptoms.